 For Fiction Content

-If you’re writing a novel, short story, or even flash fiction, you can use these topic ideas as a starting point for your story.
+If you’re writing a novel like science fiction, short story, or even flash fiction, you can use these topic ideas as a starting point for your story.

 About a Strange Person